 - Can students study part-time?

-- How long will it take if completed part-time?
+- How long will it take me to complete the degree part-time?

 Assuming that you take 60 points a year it will take 8 years to complete the full law degree part-time.

-There are a number of AUT University scholarships available.
+- Are there any scholarships?
+A number of the larger law firms offer scholarships to law students.
+Please refer to the firms' websites for further information.
+There are also a number of AUT University scholarships available.
 Click here to view them.

 LLB Programme Structure